JetBrains/kotlin-web-site/pages/community/slackccugl.md

 * Find the right channel to ask your question.
 There are channels for pretty much every topic.
 For a list of some of the channels see below.
 * New channels should be focused around a well-known technology or area of interest.
 Create them sparingly.
 And before creating a new channel, make sure it doesn’t exist in any other shape or form.
 If you do end up creating a channel, make sure you set the topic.
 * When you ask a question, please be patient.
 Don’t repeat it.
 Or at least not immediately.
+* Please do not ping or mention someone directly to get your questions answered, specially project owners, whether the project is Kotlin or other, unless they specifically indicate that you can.
 * Don’t split messages into multiple ones.
 Ask it all in a single message.
 * Use code blocks.
 Don’t paste code as plain text.
 Slack supports Kotlin markup.
 If the code you are pasting is longer than a few lines, use "Code or text snippet" available from + menu next to message input.
 Only first few lines will be displayed to all users and people interested in the code can expand your code to look into details.
 * While it’s polite to say “Hi” or “I have a question” before asking something, it doesn’t scale and leads to noise.
 You can say hello in the same message you ask the question if you like.